 Conclusions & Final Thoughts:

-Murder, My Sweet has a happy ending that seems a bit incongruous with what came before it, but the rest of movie is fantastic.
-It isn’t my favorite Marlowe movie — I much prefer Hawks’s The Big Sleep and Robert Altman’s The Long Goodbye — but it’s definitively classic noir.
+Murder, My Sweet has a happy ending that seems a bit incongruous with what came before it, but the rest of the movie is fantastic.
+It isn’t my favorite Marlowe movie — I much prefer Hawks’s The Big Sleep and Robert Altman’s The Long Goodbye — but it’s definitively a classic noir.
 B&W, 95 minutes, Not Rated.